cornell-colab/python-learners/session-one/pre-work.md

 Devin and Iliana will be available at the CoLab during the following times if you'd like to troubleshoot in-person:
 * Fridays, 1-3pm during the regular [CoLab Co-working hours](https://digitalscholarship.library.cornell.edu/coworking), Olin Library Room 701

-If that time does not work for you, feel free to message Devin and Iliana to schedule a time for support.
+If that time does not work for you, feel free to message us to schedule a time for support.

 ### Installing Python and Jupyter Lab
 Follow instructions from [<i>Introduction to Cultural Analytics & Python</i> (Walsh, 2021)](https://melaniewalsh.github.io/Intro-Cultural-Analytics/welcome.html) to download Jupyter Lab onto your computer and learn about Jupyter Notebooks: